Soups

 Jason's Deli Irish Potato Soup

 Read moreTraditional Irish potato soup—a simple formula made with potatoes, onions, stock, and cream—gets an upgrade with cheddar cheese, carrots, green onions, and sour cream in Jason’s Deli's delicious take on the classic recipe.
-These improvements make a great soup that's still easy to make, but it also may be the best-tasting potato soup I’ve ever hacked.
+These improvements make a great soup that's still easy to construct, and it also may be the best-tasting potato soup I’ve ever hacked.

 The secret to this soup recipe is that it starts life as a cheddar cheese sauce, which may worry you if you’ve ever made cheese sauce that wound up “grainy."
 But that won’t happen here if you're sure to use mild or medium cheddar cheese.
 Older (sharper) cheddar contains less water and doesn’t melt as well as younger cheese, so the first important step is to choose your cheddar wisely.